Nursing Selective Program Application Instructions

 After all prerequisites are completed:

-- Prospective students must apply through Admissions and Enrollment Services during enrollment periods.
+- Prospective students must apply through a Selective Admissions Program Application at Apply Now.

 - Admission to the Nursing Program will be based on a ranking system that includes student performance on the TEAS as well as performance in other courses in the nursing curriculum.